ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

 Tutorial 2: Slide-seqV2, Slide-tags, or Stereo-seq
 ==================================================

-This tutorial analyze the low resolution spatial transcriptomics data such as Slide-seqV2, Slide-tags, or Stereo-seq or any other similar technologies.
+This tutorial guides through analysis of sequencing-based spatial transcriptomics data such as Slide-seqV2, Slide-tags, or Stereo-seq or any other similar technology.
-This tutorial do not require scRNA-seq and assume that the cells are already annotated by method like RCTD.
+This tutorial do not require scRNA-seq reference data for integration, and assumes that cells were already annotated by another method (e.g. RCTD).

 .. code:: ipython3

-    # if you installed the nico package then uncomment and load the respective modules
+    # if you installed the nico package

-    #from nico import Annotations as sann
+    from nico import Annotations as sann
-    #from nico import Interactions as sint
+    from nico import Interactions as sint
-    #from nico import Covariations as scov
+    from nico import Covariations as scov

+    import matplotlib as plt

+    # if you did not install the nico package and downloaded the nico files into the current directory
-    import Annotations as sann
+    #import Annotations as sann
-    import Interactions as sint
+    #import Interactions as sint
-    import Covariations as scov
+    #import Covariations as scov

     #import scanpy as sc
     #import gseapy